 The Hyundai Venue is a subcompact crossover or hatchback that's smaller than the Kona and among the smallest cars sold by any automaker in the U.S.

 Despite its short frame, the Venue has four doors (five if you count the liftgate), seats for five people, and a small cargo area.
 It's front-wheel drive only, all-wheel drive isn't offered on any model.

-  It's a rival for small vehicles such as the Chevy Trax, Ford EcoSport, Honda Fit, Kia Soul, and perhaps the Hyundai Kona.
-The 2020 Venue was unveiled at the 2019 New York International Auto Show and will go on sale in late 2019.
+It's a rival for small vehicles such as the Chevy Trax, Ford Ecosport, Kia Soul, and perhaps the Hyundai Kona.

 The new Hyundai Venue

 With the Venue, Hyundai has a even smaller crossover than the Kona to tempt first-time car buyers with a low price.
 The Venue is powered exclusively by a 121-horsepower 1.6-liter inline-4 lifted from the subcompact Accent.
-The engine's paired to a 6-speed manual or continuously variable automatic transmission (CVT).
-The automaker says with the CVT the Venue should manage fuel economy of up to 33 mpg combined.
+The engine's paired to a continuously variable automatic transmission (CVT).
+The EPA rates it at 32 mpg combined.

 The Venue is loaded with tech including a standard 8.0-inch touchscreen with Apple CarPlay and Android Auto compatibility, two USB ports, and Bluetooth compatibility.
 Heated seats, navigation, a sunroof, and active safety features are optional.
 Automatic emergency braking is standard across all Venue models.